 Your debt-to-income ratio is the percentage of your overall monthly income that you have that goes towards debt.
 You calculate this ratio by adding all of your monthly debt payments and dividing those monthly payments by your gross monthly income.
 Moreover, that amount is what you earn prior to taxes being taken out.

 Lenders desire to grant loans to borrowers that have low debt-to-income ratios.
 A ratio higher than 43% sends a red flag to the lender.
 From the lender’s perspective, an individual with a high debt-to-income ratio can’t afford to have any additional debt.
-Moreover, if the borrowers fail to pay back the loan, the lender will lose money.
+Use a mortgage calculator before seeing a lender will let you know what type of house you can afford having.

 Don’t be ashamed of having to wait an additional year to purchase your first home.
 We recommend for you to get your financial house in order and improve your credit score and history before applying.